epw/consensus/consensus.md

 If any _lusus naturae_ appeal to anyone at the table, including yourself, think about them like any other characters in the story.
 What role could they play in your game?
 Forces will usually be a good way to manage things. _Lusus naturae_ such as familiar spirits, guardian angels, and local friendly ghosts might get spots in the Internal Force, while external groups such as a faerie court or a bound demon with a corrupting influence can easily be written up as whole Forces of their own, with a cast of involved characters and a set of moves.

+_Lusus naturae_ have unique views on the Consensus, and as such can sometimes encourage Mages to see things in a new way.
+One thing they have to offer a Mage who is impressing or dismaying them with a feat of magic is an Inspiration.
+These Inspirations should relate to how the individual in question works outside the normal Consensus without being impacted by Discord.
+You write the Inspiration being offered, rather than the player of the Mage receiving it, and you can keep it as narrow as warranted.

 \End{MC}

 ### Introduce Playbooks